A Modular Approach to Unclonable Cryptography: Introduction

-\paragraph{Concurrent and Independent Work.} Concurrent to our work is a recent work by Coladangelo and Gunn~\cite{CG23} who also showed the feasibility of copy-protecting puncturable functionalities and point functions albeit using a completely different approach.
+\else \paragraph{Concurrent and Independent Work.} Concurrent to our work is a recent work by Coladangelo and Gunn~\cite{CG23} who also showed the feasibility of copy-protecting puncturable functionalities and point functions albeit using a completely different approach.
 At a high level, the themes of the two papers are quite different.
-Our goal is to identify a central primitive in unclonable cryptography whereas their work focuses on exploring applications of quantum state indistinguishability obfuscation, a notion of indistinguishability obfuscation for quantum computations.
-We compare the similar results in both the papers below. \begin{itemize} \item Unlike our work, which only focuses on \textit{search} puncturing security, their work considers both \textit{search} and \textit{decision} puncturing security. \item While the two notions of obfuscations considered in both works seem to be incomparable, the problem of obfuscating quantum circuits, specifically, has been notoriously challenging. \item They demonstrate the feasibility of quantum state indistinguishability obfuscation in the quantum oracle model.
+Our goal is to identify a central primitive in unclonable cryptography whereas their work focuses on exploring applications of quantum state indistinguishability obfuscation, a notion of indistinguishability obfuscation for quantum computations, to unclonable cryptography.
+We discuss the other differences below. \begin{itemize} \item Unlike our work, which only focuses on \textit{search} puncturing security, their work considers both \textit{search} and \textit{decision} puncturing security. \item The two notions of obfuscation considered in both works seem to be incomparable.
+While the problem of obfuscating quantum computations has been notoriously challenging, their work considers the (weaker) problem of obfuscating a subclass of quantum computations that are implementations of classical functionalities. \item They demonstrate the feasibility of quantum state indistinguishability obfuscation in the quantum oracle model.
 We demonstrate the feasibility of UPO based on well-studied cryptographic assumptions and a new conjecture. \end{itemize}

+\paragraph{Subsequent Work.} Subsequent to~\cite{CG23}, we were able to show that the notion of quantum state iO introduced by Colandangelo and Gunn implies UPO, assuming unclonable encryption for bits and injective one-way functions.
+We discuss this in~\Cref{sec:cons:qsio}.
+Subsequent to~\cite{CG23}, Bartusek, Brakerski and Vaikuntanathan~\cite{BVV24} obtained a construction of quantum state iO in the classical oracle model. \fi